rowschool/rowschool.github.io/src/markdown/blog/2019-10-01-targeting-explicit-goals.md

 **By implementing inquiry performance and reflection in the classroom and framing goals understandings and essential questions within the constraints of a learning schema (i.e. Big Ideas) for students teachers enable students to infer (and thereby construct and connect) knowledge** during well-designed and well-facilitated sessions.

-According to Wiggins and McTighe **Big ideas can be framed as:**</p>  <p>- concepts (e.g. adaptation function quantum perspective) </p>  <p>- themes (e.g. "good triumphs over evil" "coming of age" "go West") </p>  <p>- ongoing debates and/or points of view (e.g. nature versus nurture conservatives versus liberals acceptable margin of error) </p>  <p>- paradoxes (e.g. freedom must have limits leave home to find oneself imaginary numbers) </p>  <p>- theories (e.g. evolution via natural selection Manifest Destiny fractals for explaining apparent randomness) </p>  <p>- underlying assumptions (e.g. texts have meaning markets are rational parsimony of explanation in science) </p>  <p>- recurring questions (e.g. "Is that fair?"
+According to Wiggins and McTighe **Big ideas can be framed as:**

+- concepts (e.g. adaptation function quantum perspective)
+- themes (e.g. "good triumphs over evil" "coming of age" "go West")
+- ongoing debates and/or points of view (e.g. nature versus nurture conservatives versus liberals acceptable margin of error)
+- paradoxes (e.g. freedom must have limits leave home to find oneself imaginary numbers)
+- theories (e.g. evolution via natural selection Manifest Destiny fractals for explaining apparent randomness)
+- underlying assumptions (e.g. texts have meaning markets are rational parsimony of explanation in science)
+- recurring questions (e.g. "Is that fair?"
 "How do we know?"
-"Can we prove it?") </p>  <p>- understandings or principles (e.g. form follows function the reader has to question the text to understand it correlation does not ensure causality)
+"Can we prove it?")
+- understandings or principles (e.g. form follows function the reader has to question the text to understand it correlation does not ensure causality)